 1. Facilitating the sustainable development of bioenergy

-In December 2011 GBEP agreed upon a set of 24 relevant, practical, science-based, voluntary sustainability indicators for bioenergy (see Annex).
+In December 2011 GBEP agreed upon a set of 24 relevant, practical, science-based, voluntary sustainability indicators for bioenergy (see table in the Annex).
 These indicators and the respective methodology sheets, which address the production and use of all forms of bioenergy, are intended to guide any analysis of bioenergy undertaken at the domestic level with a view to informing decision making and facilitating the sustainable development of bioenergy.
 The GBEP sustainability indicators for bioenergy and the related report are the result of the work of the Task Force on Sustainability that GBEP established in June 2008 under the leadership initially of the United Kingdom and then (since November 2010) of Sweden.
-The GBEP sustainability indicators also take on the work of the GBEP Task Force on GHG Methodologies (established in October 2007 under the joint leadership of the United States and the UN Foundation) and specifically on “The GBEP Common Methodological Framework for GHG Lifecycle Analysis of Bioenergy" released in January 2011 for the use of policymakers and stakeholders when assessing GHG emissions associated with bioenergy.
+The GBEP sustainability indicators also take on the work of the GBEP Task Force on GHG Methodologies (established in October 2007 under the joint leadership of the United States and the UN Foundation) and specifically on “The GBEP Common Methodological Framework for GHG Lifecycle Analysis of Bioenergy” released in January 2011 for the use of policymakers and stakeholders when assessing GHG emissions associated with bioenergy.

-The GBEP work on sustainability indicators responds directly to the mandates GBEP received from G7/G8 Leaders in the last few years and facilitates the implementation of Agenda 21, the Johannesburg Plan of Implementation and of the Sustainable Development Goals (SDGs).
+The GBEP work on sustainability indicators responds directly to the mandates GBEP received from G7/G20 Leaders in the last few years and facilitates the implementation of Agenda 21, the Johannesburg Plan of Implementation and of the Sustainable Development Goals (SDGs).
 It also represents a contribution to the Sustainable Energy for All Initiative (SE4All).

 The GBEP indicators are currently in the implementation phase.
-As of September 2016, the GBEP indicators had been implemented in nine countries (i.e. Argentina, Colombia, Egypt, Germany, Ghana, Indonesia, Jamaica, Japan and Netherlands) and another dozen countries committed to implement or were in the process of implementing them.
-Since 2015, in light of the lessons learned collected, the GBEP Task Force on Sustainability, under the leadership of Sweden, has been working on the development of an Implementation Guide on the use of the GBEP Sustainability Indicators for Bioenergy, to improve their practicality and related guidance for users.
+As of May 2017, the GBEP indicators had been implemented in ten countries (i.e. Argentina, Brazil, Colombia, Egypt, Germany, Ghana, Indonesia, Jamaica, Japan and Netherlands) and additional seven countries were in the process of implementing them (see map in the Annex).
+Since 2015, in light of the lessons learned collected, the GBEP Task Force on Sustainability, under the leadership of Sweden and Ghana, has been working on the development of an Implementation Guide on the use of the GBEP Sustainability Indicators for Bioenergy, to improve their practicality and related guidance for users.

 2. Facilitating capacity building for sustainable bioenergy